pyOpenSci/lessons/clean-modular-code/intro-clean-code.md

 While the above tasks used to require manual code editing, in today's world, you can use a suite of automated tools such as linters and code formatters, combined with LLM's to help you write better, cleaner and more Pythonic code for scientific workflows.

-### LLMS

-LLMs (Large Language Models) can be useful for...

-however, it's important that you are careful about how you use them because
+LLMs (Large Language Models) can be useful for writing code, however, it's important that you are careful about how you use them because

 * ethical issues
 * they are often wrong
 * they make up stuff
 * etc.

-however with correct prompts, and if you build your eye for identifying problems, and combined with tools that will help you with your code, as you write it, they can be effective tools in your workflow dev process.
+However with correct prompts, keeping an eye out for problems, and combined with tools that will help you with your code as you write it, they can be effective tools in your dev process.

-In the next lessons, you will learn more about making tools and approaches to making your code more Pythonic
+In the next lessons, you will learn more about tools and approaches to making your code more Pythonic.

 You will then learn about tools that you can use to format your code and identify problem points including:

+* LLMs like:
-* LLM's like GitHub co-pilot
+  * GitHub co-pilot
   * ChatGPT
   * Google Gemini

-Code formatters like:
+* Code formatters like:

 * black
 * ruff